Ezequiel Tovar Player Props: Rockies vs. Red Sox

-The Colorado Rockies, including Ezequiel Tovar (.316 batting average in his past 10 games), battle starter James Paxton and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.
+On Tuesday, Ezequiel Tovar (.282 batting average in his past 10 games, with three doubles, a home run, a walk and four RBI) and the Colorado Rockies play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
+First pitch is at 7:10 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Padres.
+In his most recent game he had a hitless performance (0-for-5) against the Red Sox.

 Ezequiel Tovar Game Info & Props vs. the Red Sox